Notice to advertisers

 Tel: +353 1 675 8474/8612

-Please note that digitally transmitted advertisement copy, both mono and colour, should be in PDF format and conform to PDF/X-1a:2001 standards.
+Please note that digitally transmitted advertisement copy, both mono and colour, should be in PDF format, conform to PDF/X-1a:2001 standards and be Acrobat version 1.3.
 We recommend that copy is sent via a reputable file delivery system that pre-flights your file before transmission as we do not offer a copy validating service.

 Your file will be printed as received and should require no interventions or adjustments by us.
 Each file should be a single page PDF named as the URN (CID): for example, 3132576.pdf.
 It must be the exact dimensions of the booked size and not contain any crop/trim/bleed marks or layers.
 If necessary, in order to meet deadlines, we reserve the right to adjust your copy.